PramodMGowda05/Trust_Lens/src/LOCAL_SETUP_INSTRUCTIONS.md

 ## Step 6: Create an Admin User

 The application has a protected `/admin` route.
 To create an admin user:
-1. Sign up for a new account in the app at `http://localhost:9002/signup`.
+1. Sign up for a new account in the app at `http://localhost:9002/signup` using the email `admin@trustlens.com` and a password of your choice.
 2. Go to the **Firebase Console** > **Authentication** > **Users** tab.
-3. Find the user you just created by their email.
+3. Find the user you just created by their email (`admin@trustlens.com`).
 4. Click the three-dots menu (⋮) on the right side of that user's row and select **"Edit user"**.
 5. In the modal that appears, click the **"Add custom claim"** button.
 6. Set the "Claim name" field to `role`.
 7. Set the "Claim value" field to `admin`.
 8. Click **Save**.
-9. Log out of the application and log back in with the same user.
+9. Log out of the application and log back in with the `admin@trustlens.com` user.
 You should now see the "Admin" link in the sidebar and be able to access the admin dashboard.